Can You Have More Than One Conventional Loan?

 - Phase 4: Monitor your metrics.
 Track your DTI after each purchase.
 Know your limits before making offers.
 Ensure your reserves can handle vacancies, repairs, and market slumps.

-Having several conventional loans opens huge doors for building wealth.
-But the investors who succeed are the ones who plan ahead, follow the rules, and work with experienced pros.
+Having several conventional loans can open up great opportunities to build wealth.
+The most successful investors plan ahead, follow the rules, and work with experienced professionals.

 Frequently Asked Questions